 Bouquet Tips and Tricks

-If you need some inspiration for your bouquet to try searching bridal bouquets on Pinterest and using those images as a guide to play with the composition of your blooms.
+If you need some more inspiration, tips, and ideas for your paper flowers bouquet, try searching bridal bouquets on Pinterest and use those images as a guide to play with the composition of your blooms.

 Love Paper Flowers and Crafting?
 Download My Best Selling Ebook, The Joy of Paper Flowers.